1 Peter 5:1

 casting all your anxiety on Him, because He cares for you.

-(a) Anxiety.
-Cares and concerns are not to be carried but cast upon the Lord.
-Casting is an intense form of giving.
-It’s saying, “Take these burdens, Lord.
-I will carry them no longer.”
-Since we belong to the Lord (1 Pet.
-2:9), our burdens belong to the Lord, and he is far more able to bear them.
+(a) Casting.
+God wants you to live carefree and untroubled by worry.
+To cast your cares is to say, “Take these burdens, Lord, for I will carry them no longer.”
+Since you belong to the Lord (1 Pet.
+2:9), your burdens belong to him.
+They are not yours but his and he is well able to bear them.

 1 Peter 5:8